 Molly Yeh’s father, John Bruce Yeh.

 John Bruce Yeh is the father of the talented chef, Molly Yeh.
-He is 60 years old at the moment, having come into this world back in 1957 in Washington DC.
+He is 64 years old at the moment, having been born back in 1957 in Washington DC.

 However, his family would move to Los Angeles while he was still young, and this is where he grew up.
 John initially discovered his talent for music when he was about six years old.
 This was when he started playing the clarinet.